 The pathogenesis of inheritance appears to involve mutational deactivation of both alleles of a retinoblastoma suppressor gene (RB1) located on chromosome 13q14.
-In the hereditary form, a germline mutation alters one allele in all cells, and a later somatic mutation alters the other allele in the retinal cells (the 2nd hit in this 2-hit model), resulting in the cancer.
+In the hereditary form, a germline mutation alters one allele in all cells, and a later somatic mutation alters the other allele in the retinal cells (the second hit in this two-hit model), resulting in the cancer.
 The nonhereditary form probably involves somatic mutation of both alleles in a retinal cell.
+Although the term "sporadic" can be used to describe nonhereditary forms of retinoblastoma, it is technically a misnomer because many sporadic cases are due to de novo germline mutations and are therefore also subsequently heritable.

 Rarely, the cancer has already spread, via the optic nerve or the choroid or hematogenously, resulting in an orbital or soft-tissue mass, local bone pain, headache, anorexia, or vomiting.